Cleveland Public Theatre Announces the 2017/2018 Season

 Created and directed by Teatro Publico de Cleveland Ensemble Members.

 Now in its fifth year, Teatro Publico de Cleveland launches a workshop series of new scripts and scenes created by local Latino artists.
 This series will feature 10-minute plays and showings of material in a staged reading format.
+Plays performed in English and Spanish, with English supertitles.
 New Play Development.

 Previews October 26 – 28 & November 2.
 Runs November 3 – 18.
 James Levin Theatre.